 DAVID E. WHISNANT is the author of Modernizing the Mountaineer: People, Power, and Planning in Appalachia (rev. ed., University of Tennessee Press, 1994) and All That Is Native and Fine: The Politics of Culture in an American Region (University of North Carolina Press, 1983, rev. ed., 2009).

 ANNE and DAVID are co-founders of Primary Source History Services, which does historical research and writing on a contract basis for the National Park Service and other clients.
-They live in Chapel Hill, North Carolina with their sons Evan and Derek.
+They live in Chapel Hill, North Carolina.

 What People Are Saying

 When the Parkway Came “brings the past and the present together to face the future in a very positive, beautiful way.
 The pictures are wonderful, mixing black and white of the past with color from the present.
 The story is well told and holds the reader’s attention.
 This would be a wonderful book for a grandparent or a parent to read to a child before embarking on a trip to behold the marvelous wonder that is the Blue Ridge Parkway today.
 It enables readers to become advocates for the parkway so that what we hold near and dear will be preserved in future generations.”